fhnw-bacnet-it/fhnw-bacnet-it.github.io/page_content/3_demo_app_no_directory/README.md

         final ASEServices aseServicesChannel1 = ChannelFactory.getInstance();
         final ChannelConfiguration channelConfiguration1 = aseServicesChannel1;
 ```
 Control Messages define a kind of discovery mechanism in BACnet/IT.
-Such control messages don't get handled by the ASE itself, therefore the BACnetEntityListener has to be implemented.
-Make sure to set the BACnetEntityListener in the ASE.
+Such control messages aren't handled by the ASE itself, therefore the __BACnetEntityListener__ interface has to be implemented.
+Make sure to announce __BACnetEntityListener__ in the ASE.

 ```java
         // Configure BACnetEntity Listener to handle Control Messages